kandolfp/ws22-ulg-python-git-docker/pages/cicd/index.md

 # Basics - why and how?

 The term _CI/CD_ is most commonly attributed to _continuous integration, continuous delivery, and continuous deployment_.
-By introducing automation and continuous monitoring of the code lifecycle - from integration and testing to delivering and deploying - it helps keeping the codebase working and our _product_ up and running.
+By introducing automation and continuous monitoring of the code lifecycle - from integration and testing to delivering and deploying - it helps keep the codebase working and our _product_ up and running.

 The concept is often used in DevOps, MLOps or similar approaches.